bbeaird/phase-2-guide/week-1/lightning-talks.md

 ## Wednesday
 * Steven Nugent - What does 'semantic markup' mean?

 Alek Sharma
 * What is the  arrange act assert pattern?
 * What is red green refactor?

 Ryan Hedges - Code Kata

+Salar Khan - What makes a good commit.

 ## Thursday